 Woodsmen's teams from five Maine, New Hampshire and Canadian colleges and universities will convene at Colby College in Waterville on Saturday, March 10, for Colby's Spring Mud Meet.
 Competition begins at 9 a.m. in the woodsmen's area between the Alfond Athletic Center and the varsity soccer field.
 Events run until 4 p.m., rain or shine.

-Renowned painter Barbara Grossman will give a lecture and slide presentation on her works on Thursday, November 9, at Colby College in Waterville.
-The 4:30 p.m. event will be in room 154 of Bixler Art and Music Center and is open to the public free of charge.
-A reception will follow.
+On Wednesday, March 14, sculptor Robert Engman will present a film and slides of his work at Colby College in Waterville.
+The 8 p.m. event will be held in room one of the F.W.
+Olin Science Building and is open to the public free of charge.

 "What Are You Saying?" a conference on race, religion and sexuality sponsored by the students of Colby, Bates and Bowdoin colleges, will be held at Colby College in Waterville March 9-10.
 Program highlights include a keynote address by actor and activist Danny Glover at 7:30 p.m. on Saturday, March 10.

 On Friday, March 9, William Moomaw, director of the Tufts University Institute of the Environment, will present a lecture on energy conservation policy at Colby College in Waterville.
 The lecture, "Charting a New Global Energy Trajectory: Addressing the Imperatives of Climate, the Economy and National Security," will be held at 1 p.m. in the Page Commons Room of Cotter Union.
 The event is open to the public and free of charge.